thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 After the merge, the component is also automatically re-rendered, updating the user interface.
 Because of this, you *never* modify the `this.state` object directly.
 To change a component's state, always use the `this.setState()` function.

 React thinks of components as simple state machines.
-The **state machine** is an object that:
+A **state machine** is an object that:

 1. Can be in one of a finite number of states.
 1. Can transition from one state to another when an event is fired.